Miragle-Hub/Adversary-tactics-and-techniques-for-Windows/README.md

 - [Windows Terminal Profile Creator](https://github.com/Miragle-Hub/Persistence-in-Windows/blob/main/Persistence_P0C.ps1)

-ID: T1546.013 - Event Triggered Execution
+Could be categorized under ID: T1546.013 - Event Triggered Execution.
 Automates the process of creating a new profile in Windows Terminal with a custom binary.
 This script can be used to achieve persistence by adding a customized profile that runs a specific binary or command upon opening Windows Terminal.
 Please note that the script creates a new profile in Windows Terminal's JSON configuration file.
 The profile will appear in the Windows Terminal application once the script is executed successfully.

 ## Reference:
 https://nasbench.medium.com/persistence-using-windows-terminal-profiles-5035d3fc86fe